-Basing on the reviews of related literature, the following gaps were identified; a number of studies reviewed were carried out in different oraginisations and countries which posses the geographical gap which this study intended to bridge.
-Similary, the constructs used in other countires were not exactly the same as those used in this study.
-Foristance in Lazaridis and Trifonidis (2014) argued that there existed a relationship between cash management and profitability.
+Basing on the reviews of related literature, the following gaps will be identified; a number of studies will be reviewed which were carried out in different Organisations and countries which possess the geographical gap which this study intended to bridge.
+Similarly, the constructs used in other countries were not exactly the same as those used in this study.
+For instance in Lazaridis and Trifonidis (2014) argued that there existed a relationship between cash management and profitability.
 Cash mismanagement affects profitability negatively.
 According to the findings of another study from a different perspective, it has been concluded that the effect of cash conversion cycle on profitability is stronger than the effect of current ratio on it (Eljelly, 2014).

-The Agency theory by Adam etal (2011) who had investigated the influence of internal conrol on financial performance of Micro-finance Institutions in Central Uganda.
+The Agency theory by Adam et al., (2011) who had investigated the influence of internal control on financial performance of Micro-finance Institutions in Central Uganda.

 According to Jensen (2010) he argued that monitoring of costs can also be interpreted to enjoy private benefits of control even though they do not consider the effect of outsiders having voting stock.
 The private benefits literature extends the potential agency problem to include shareholders as well.
-The private benefits may include for example, pure monetary payments, higher salaries for board representation or underpriced services and goods for corporate owners, but however Jensen's argument did not indicate the measures to be undertaken in order to minimize costs.
+The private benefits may include for example, pure monetary payments, nigher salaries for board representation or underpriced services and goods for corporate owners, but however Jensen's argument did not indicate the measures to be undertaken in order to minimize costs.